Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Simulation Schemes for the Heston Dynamics

-\begin{remark} The previous derivation can be generalized to cases where $n^\ast$ is not an integer by considering a time-change of a squared Bessel process (refer to Chapter 6 in \cite{jeanblanc2009mathematical} for details).
-An alternative way to generalize the scheme for any noninteger $n^\ast$ is to consider $n^\ast=n+p, \: p \in (0,1)$, and then compute $\expt{g(X_{n^\ast})}$ for any observable $g$ as follows \begin{small} \end{small} \end{remark}
+\begin{remark} The previous derivation can be generalized to cases where $n^\ast$ is not an integer, by considering the time-change of the squared Bessel process (see Chapter 6 in \cite{jeanblanc2009mathematical} for details).
+An alternative method to generalize the scheme for any noninteger $n^\ast$ is to consider $n^\ast=n+p, \: p \in (0,1)$, and compute $\expt{g(X_{n^\ast})}$ for any observable $g$ as follows: